 - Cheers to your good health as you drink this nutritious sweet tasting healthy breakfast or anytime of the day quick and easy meal or between meal treat.

 It turns out that raw organic cacao nibs help to diminish appetite.
 Now hold on!
-That doesn't mean that you can eat a mountain of cacao nibs and suddenly the extra pounds miraculously melt away.
-Unfortunately it is not quite that easy!
+That doesn't mean that you can eat a mountain of cacao nibs and suddenly the extra pounds will miraculously melt away.
+Unfortunately, it is not quite that easy!